-Perinatal depression is a medical condition that can affect any woman or pregnant and postpartum person, regardless of age, race, ethnicity, income, culture, or education.
+Perinatal depression is a medical condition that can affect any pregnant or postpartum woman, regardless of age, race, ethnicity, income, culture, or education.
 A woman is not to blame or at fault for having perinatal depression: It is not caused by anything she has or has not done.